Minimal rational graphs admitting a QHD smoothing: Weighted homogeneous singularities -- stars

 \subsubsection{Graphs in $\mathcal C$}

 \begin{theorem} In $\mathcal C^4$, only the graph of Figure~\ref{fig:4-star} can admit a \QHD smoothing. \end{theorem} \begin{proof} We have five $\Gamma_i$ exceptional cusps and the $C_i^j$ on the fourth arm.
-If there is no $C_\ell^1$, we are done, otherwise, there are $1+\ell$ many $C_n^\alpha$ curves.
-Counting points, we see that $C_\ell^1$ has three points besides the double points of the $C_n^\alpha$, its double point $p_d$, and two simple points $p_{s_i}$. $(\Gamma_i,C_\ell^1)=6$ can only happen, if every $\Gamma_i$ has its double point at $p_d$ and contains both $p_{s_i}$ by Lemma \ref{gammalemma}.
+If there is no $C_\ell^1$, we are done; otherwise, there are $1+\ell$ many $C_n^\alpha$ curves.
+Counting points, we see that $C_\ell^1$ has three points (besides the double points of the $C_n^\alpha$): its double point $p_d$, and two simple points $p_{s_i}$. $(\Gamma_i,C_\ell^1)=6$ can only happen, if every $\Gamma_i$ has its double point at $p_d$ and contains both $p_{s_i}$ by Lemma \ref{gammalemma}.

-A simple checking of cases shows that all of the $\Gamma_i$ have to go through a further point together, denote it $p_\Gamma$, and have a final point, which is not on any other $\Gamma_j$, call them $p_i$.
+A simple checking of cases shows that all of the $\Gamma_i$ have to go through a further shared point (denoted $p_\Gamma$), and each must have a final point not on any other $\Gamma_j$ (denoted $p_i$).
 Every $C_i^j$ curve which is not $C_\ell^1$ or $C_n^\alpha$ will have to contain either $p_\Gamma$ or the $p_i$ to intersect the $\Gamma_i$ 6 times (but not both).
 Note, that a "switch" lemma, similar to Lemma \ref{switchlemma} applies to these two possibilities as well, if some curves contain, say $p_\Gamma$, and the next curve contains the $p_i$, then every subsequent curve has to contain the $p_i$ as well, since the curves $C_i^j$ have to contain the previous ones' points except for at most one.

 Every further curve $C_i^j$ with $i<n$ has to have its double point at $p_d$ or one of the $p_{s_i}$.
 By Lemmata \ref{2-3lemma}-\ref{switchlemma} we have to consider the cases where some curves after $C_\ell^1$ have double points at $p_d$ or $p_{s_1}$ and possibly some later curves have their double points at $p_{s_1}$ in the former, or $p_{s_2}$ in the latter case.